 Jerry Slater and I gathered recipes both classic and contemporary from more than twenty bartenders.
 They are men and women who span the region from Washington, DC, to Austin, Texas.
 Their tastes are as varied as their backgrounds.
 We added stories of spiritous lore to give you something to talk about at your next cocktail party.
 And recipes for bar snacks from Vishwesh Bhatt of Oxford’s Snackbar, because we don’t recommend drinking on an empty stomach.

 What follows is a taste of the book, available from UGA Press.
+Click here to purchase a copy (or three!) from our friends at Square Books.
 Cheers, and happy reading. —Sara Camp Milam

 recipe by Jerry Slater